-- Connections courses explore these interdisciplinary issues at a level of sophistication expected of an upper division course.
-These courses may have appropriate prerequisites, so long as they do not unduly limit the audience in numbers or in level of disciplinary sophistication.
+- Connections courses explore these interdisciplinary issues at a level of sophistication expected of an upper-division course.
+These courses may have appropriate prerequisites, so long as they do not unduly limit the audience in numbers or the level of disciplinary sophistication.

 - The Connections course must be taken at Puget Sound.

 Students are expected to satisfy the eight-core requirements in the following sequence:

 The First Year: Argument and Inquiry Units Seminar in Scholarly Inquiry I 1 Seminar in Scholarly Inquiry II 1 Years 1 through 3: Five Approaches to Knowing Units Artistic 1 Humanistic 1 Mathematical (strongly recommended in the first year) 1 Natural Scientific 1 Social Scientific 1 Junior or Senior Year: Interdisciplinary Experience Units Connections 1 Total: 8

 - All transfer students, before receiving the bachelor's degree, must meet all core requirements.

 - Students entering the University with advanced standing must complete the following minimum core requirements at the University of Puget Sound.